EXPERT ROOFING GUIDE

 National average$2.00 – $6.00$45 – $70/hr

-Northern NJ counties near New York City consistently command the highest labor rates.
-If your home is in Bergen, Essex, or Hudson County, budget toward the top end of every range in this guide.
+If your home is oceanfront, near a marsh, or exposed to direct wind-driven rain, budget toward the top end of every range in this guide.

 Standing Seam vs Shingles: 30-Year Cost Comparison